kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 ---

+## Disqualification (DSQ) & Not Classified (NC) / Did Not Finish (DNF)

+Disqualifications will result in a driver being classified as finishing in `20th` place, with `0` laps.
+Multiple drivers may receive this same placement.

+NC / DNF's will be classified as finishing in the lowest postion, above any DSQ's.
+Laps will still count.
+Multiple drivers with this classification will be ranked in order of laps completed.

+> **Example**
+>
+> Lewis Hamilton, Charles Leclerc, and Pierre Gasly where all disqualified from the [2025 Chinese Grand Prix](https://en.wikipedia.org/wiki/2025_Chinese_Grand_Prix).
+They are all classified as finishing in `20th` place, with `0` laps completed.
+>
+> In the same race, Fernando Alonso retired after 4 laps.
+He is placed above the DSQ'd drivers, in `17th`, with his `4` laps  completed.

+---

 ## Team Roster Changes

 There will be no changes allowed to team rosters if there are no official permanent changes to the F1 constructor roster during the season.